-In general Catamarans also offer bigger refrigeration and freezer space allowing you to provision for a week or more.
-Cooking is much easier on a Catamaran underway and more pleasant as you are looking out to the view and not “down below.”
-Most Catamarans do not have gimbaled stoves and ovens because they don’t need them.
+In general catamarans also offer bigger refrigeration and freezer space allowing you to provision for a week or more.
+Cooking is much easier on a catamaran underway and more pleasant as you are looking out to the view and not “down below.”
+Most catamarans do not have gimballed stoves and ovens because they don’t need them.

 Catamarans can offer more privacy than monohulls as the twin hulls, and the cabins and heads within them are far away from each other.

 Catamarans will sail very quickly on a reach, the disadvantage is they won’t sail to windward like a monohull, so you sail a great distance to arrive at your destination but at a much higher speed.

 Catamarans are much wider than monohulls making them more susceptible to windage in gusty conditions, possibly causing problems when picking up moorings, anchoring and berthing.
 More to the point, a catamaran lacks a deep keel to prevent leeway – watch where you have been as well as where you are going.

 Catamarans have small keels, propellers and rudders under the water which will still be damaged by impact with the sea bed.

 Browse our Fleet of Sailing Catamarans